 Majoring in Criminology

 Criminology is a subdiscipline of sociology which seeks to understand from a sociological perspective why people commit deviant and criminal acts.
 Students in this major learn the social, cultural, political, and economic forces that shape and intersect with crime and criminal behavior within society.
 The criminology major prepares students for a diverse set of careers in law, policing, corrections, probation, and criminal and forensic investigations, as well as for graduate work in criminology and related fields.
+A maximum of two courses may be transferred into the major.

 Courses in the Criminology Program integrate theory and application into a broad foundation of both scientific and humanistic knowledge about crime and society.
 All students complete an internship and an original empirical senior thesis as part of their major requirements.
 Emphasis is placed on the development of critical thinking skills and the application of values to the content of the criminology curriculum.
 The knowledge and skills gained during the program are crucial to successful performance in graduate school and are also highly valued by a wide variety of potential employers who hire criminology majors directly after graduation.